 Minimal rock is expected to be generated by vineyard development.
-Rock generated during vineyard preparation would be utilized onsite primarily in landscaping.
-Rock that is not used immediately would be stockpiled for future use inside the proposed clearing limits.
+All temporary debris, vegetation, soil and soil amendment stockpiles and storage areas, if needed, will be located within the proposed vineyard development area and clearing limits.
+A small area below the proposed vineyard block has been identified for permanent disposal of stumps and rocks, and is included in the overall project area statistics.
+Rock generated as a result of site preparation will be disposed of within the development footprint by being buried in the vineyard roads or will be placed in the permanent stump and rock disposal area.
+Rock may also be processed and used for lining existing roads within the vineyard development.
+Temporary rock stockpiles and staging areas would be located inside of proposed clearing limits.
 Solid waste generated during construction activities (e.g., broken pipe, fittings, trellis, end posts, etc.) would be negligible.
 Implementation of the proposed project would include pruning and harvesting activities which would generate waste material (cane).
 This material would generally be disposed of by being chipped and disposed of onsite.
 Therefore, the proposed project would not generate a volume of waste that would need to be disposed of at a landfill that would exceed the permitted capacity of applicable landfills serving the project area.
 Furthermore, all waste would be disposed of in accordance with federal, State, and local statues and regulations.
 Therefore, no impact would occur.

 XX.
 DFIRE.
-If located in or near state responsibility areas or lands classified as high fire hazard severity zones, would the project: Potentially Significant Impact Less Than Significant Impact With Mitigation Incorporated Less Than Significant Impact No Impact , a) Substantially impair an adopted emergency response plan or emergency evacuation plan? \boxtimes b) Due to slope, prevailing winds, and other factors, exacerbate wildfire risks, and thereby expose project occupants to, pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire? \boxtimes c) Require the installation or maintenance of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment? d) Expose people or structures to significant risks, including downslope or downstream flooding or landslides, as a result of runoff, post-fire slop instability, or drainage changes?
+If located in or near state responsibility areas or lands classified as high fire hazard severity zones, would the project: Potentially Significant Impact Less Than Significant Impact With Mitigation Incorporated Less Than Significant Impact No Impact a) Substantially impair an adopted emergency response plan or emergency evacuation plan? \boxtimes b) Due to slope, prevailing winds, and other factors, exacerbate wildfire risks, and thereby expose project occupants to, pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire? \boxtimes c) Require the installation or maintenance of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment?

+d) Expose people or structures to significant risks, including downslope or downstream flooding or landslides, as a result of runoff, post-fire slop instability, or drainage changes?